 For a youngster she’s pretty well behaved — until one of those fuzzy rats shows up.
 Then it’s lunging and screaming and barking on a level that won’t be appropriate until she moves into protection training.

 By now I’m sure you’ve guessed.
 We stepped out of the front door just as one of those bushy-tailed freaks bounded across the walkway.
 She barked and screamed and pulled.
 Hard.
 And then I screamed — loudly — from my uncomfortable position on the ground.

 Would I Do it Again?

-Unfortunately elevation and ice did not work their magic but Favorite Husband was convinced to wait until the conference lunch break to drag me off to express care.
+Unfortunately elevation and ice did not work their magic but I was able to convince Favorite Husband to wait until the conference lunch-break before dragging me off to express care.
 There I learned of a minor break — and that it would only need rest and a walking boot.
 Six weeks later, with 20/20 hindsight, there’s not much I would change.
 During this time period I had other reasons to chill.